SethDavenport/react-workshop/handout/immutablejs-overview.md

 ### Mutable vs. Immutable

 **Mutable** data can be changed by replacing it's old data with new one.
-Mutation of data makes application development difficult because it is hard to keep track of mutated data and to maintain state.
+Mutation of data makes application development difficult because it makes the following things hard:
+1. Keeping track of mutated data, and
+2. Maintaining application state

 **Immutable** data cannot be changed, but it can only be copied and then tempered with.
 The original data is lost only if we loose the reference to it.